 If the plant looks healthy otherwise, then a disease seems unlikely.

-By now, you should have a better idea of what could be preventing your raspberry bushes from producing fruit.
+Now you have a better idea of what could be preventing your raspberry bushes from producing fruit.
 Hopefully, you can find the exact cause and solve the problem so that you can start harvesting raspberries in the near future.